 Your academic journey at Barnard is shaped by the innovative Foundations curriculum.
-It’s exhilaratingly rigorous.
-It’s also very flexible.
-The curriculum hones your ability to skillfully interpret information and think critically about it, and then to powerfully communicate your ideas.
+Exhilaratingly rigorous yet flexible, Foundations hones your ability to skillfully interpret information, think critically, and powerfully communicate your ideas.

-With Foundations, you will explore international and global learning; quantitative, qualitative, and empirical reasoning; and complete a distinct technology requirement that sets Barnard apart.
+With Foundations, you will explore disciplines across the arts and sciences and master different Modes of Thinking, including a distinct technology requirement that sets Barnard apart.

 The First-Year Experience

 You’ll launch your intellectual journey with a two-semester sequence of intensive seminar classes.
-Comprised only of Barnard students, these classes may be your first experience of a small and collaborative women-centered classroom.
+Composed only of Barnard students, our small and collaborative women-centered classrooms are what makes a Barnard education unique.

-You’ll read challenging literary texts and develop fundamental skills in analysis and writing that will prepare you for college coursework and beyond.
-There are three directions to choose from: Legacy of the Mediterranean, Women and Culture, or The Americas.
+In this seminar, you’ll read challenging literary texts and develop fundamental skills in analysis and writing that will prepare you for college coursework and beyond.

 Tackle challenging material, often across fields, as you develop your ability to read critically, speak clearly and effectively, and write logically and persuasively.
-Opt for a seminar in one of two categories: Special Topics and Reacting to the Past.
+Developed by faculty based on their research interests, First-Year Seminars give you a strong jumping-off point for your coming years at Barnard by allowing you to choose an interdisciplinary topic aligned with your interests.

 Barnard history professor Mark Carnes pioneered the game-based teaching and learning experience Reacting to the Past.
-Since then, hundreds of colleges have implemented the experience.
-This student favorite uses role-playing games that challenges you to absorb the nuances of classic texts and wrestle with thorny issues.
+Since its inception, hundreds of colleges have implemented the experience, leveraging role-playing games to absorb the nuances of classic texts and wrestle with thorny issues.
 Here, present-day Barnard and Columbia undergraduates play “Defining a Nation: India on the Eve of Independence, 1945.”

 General Education Requirements

 You start exploring your Distributional Requirements in your first year.
-And because Foundations is flexible, these courses may also satisfy the requirements within your major.
 They’ll expose you to the disciplines, approaches, and skills that together form a Barnard education.
+Certain courses may even satisfy the requirements within your major.

 You’ll take 2 courses in: